 5. Resource Repository: A central location for all safety resources, including documents, videos, links, etc.

 In addition to the features described above, you will want to invest in a mobile platform that alleviates the burden faced by your administrators when it comes to managing subscribers, promoting user adoption and retention, as well as ongoing maintenance.
-Unlike other communications strategies, such as text messaging or email, the ability to reach users depends entirely on their willingness to download your emergency notification app and keep it installed on their device.
+Unlike other communications strategies, such as text messaging or email, the ability to reach users depends entirely on their willingness to download your emergency alert app and keep it installed on their device.
 This is why emergency notification apps work best when used as part of a multi-modal strategy, and why your service should help you in the sign-up and retention process.

-The more advanced emergency notification apps should offer the following functions:
+The more advanced emergency alert apps should offer the following functions:

 - Sign-Up Workflows: The ability to automatically manage subscriber invitations and send reminders to those who have not registered

 - Custom Branding: Configurable logo and welcome message to promote adoption and retention

 - Dynamic Updates: Immediate updates to the emergency notification app without any action being taken by the subscriber or external third party -- The ability to regularly roll out new capabilities as your needs evolve without requiring your users to download anything